 - Short Term 1 to 3 years (2012 -2014)

 - Medium Term 4 to 6 years (2015 2017)

 - Long Term 7 to 10 years (2018 2021)

-Ongoing - includes liaison/advocacy and administration processes (2012-2021)
+- Ongoing includes liaison/advocacy and administration processes (2012-2021)

 Bylaws and Existing Documents This section includes requirements for review and updates of existing bylaws and documents.

-Subject Action Discussion Priority Zoning Bylaw Conduct a complete The land use directions set out in this Plan are Short Term review of the zoning generally consistent with the previous OCP, but bylaw to ensure there are some changes which will create consistency with the Plan. inconsistencies between the OCP and Zoning Bylaw.
+Subject Action Discussion Priority Zoning Bylaw Conduct a complete review of the zoning bylaw to ensure consistency with the Plan.
+The land use directions set out in this Plan are generally consistent with the previous OCP, but there are some changes which will create inconsistencies between the OCP and Zoning Bylaw.
 In particular, the Multiple Family Residential, Service Commercial, Mixed Use, Industrial and Assisted Living zones should be reviewed.
 Consider zones for the surface of Shuswap Lake.
 Also consider secondary suites, coach houses, parking requirements and density bonus provisions.
-Current Review current planning The City has numerous planning policy Ongoing Planning documents to ensure documents which provide more specific policy Documents they are consistent with direction on a local area or topic.
-Many of these the Official Community documents such as the Modified Area B Study Plan. and the Parks and Open Space Plan have been incorporated into the OCP.
+Short Term Current Planning Documents Review current planning documents to ensure they are consistent with the Official Community Plan.
+The City has numerous planning policy documents which provide more specific policy direction on a local area or topic.
+Many of these documents such as the Modified Area B Study and the Parks and Open Space Plan have been incorporated into the OCP.
 Others should be reviewed and revised as required to ensure consistency with the OCP.
-Update Update the City's The OCP provides a number of Short Term Financial Plan Financial Plan in relation recommendations which will generate financial to Residential expenditures and it also suggests timing for Development Area some expenditures.
-The Financial Plan should phasing and be reviewed to consider these directions. infrastructure initiatives.
-Subdivision Review and modify the Examples of likely changes required include Short Term and SDS bylaw to reflect industrial area servicing standards, sidewalk Development subdivision and servicing standards, landscape standards, and materials Servicing recommendations. and construction standards based on best Bylaw management practices.
-Development Modify the DCC bylaw to There are a number of new and continued Short Term Cost Charge reflect initiatives of the initiatives that should be attributed, at least in Bylaw OCP. part, to future development.
+Ongoing Update Financial Plan Update the City's Financial Plan in relation to Residential Development Area phasing and infrastructure initiatives.
+The OCP provides a number of recommendations which will generate financial expenditures and it also suggests timing for some expenditures.
+The Financial Plan should be reviewed to consider these directions.
+Short Term Subdivision and Development Servicing Bylaw Review and modify the SDS bylaw to reflect subdivision and servicing recommendations.
+Examples of likely changes required include industrial area servicing standards, sidewalk standards, landscape standards, and materials and construction standards based on best management practices.
+Short Term Development Cost Charge Bylaw Liaison / Modify the DCC bylaw to reflect initiatives of the OCP.
+Continue to work with There are a number of new and continued initiatives that should be attributed, at least in part, to future development.
 These include improvement to the water system, roads, parks, community facilities, sewer system and storm drainage system.
 More detailed research may be required in advance of the DCC bylaw review process.
+There are many actions where the City needs to Short Term Ongoing